• Home

 Finally, make sure that your dog is getting plenty of fiber in their diet, as this can help to bulk up their stools and reduce the urge to scoot.

 If your dog is scooting across the floor, it’s likely that he or she is trying to relieve an itch.
 While there are a number of potential causes for this itchiness, including allergies and anal gland issues, home remedies can provide relief.
+One simple remedy is to wipe your dog’s bottom with a damp cloth.

 This will help to remove any irritants that may be causing the itch.
 You can also try giving your dog a bath with soothing oatmeal shampoo, which can help to calm the skin.
+If your dog’s scooting persists, you should take him or her to the vet for an examination.

 In some cases, medication may be necessary to treat the underlying cause of the itchiness.
 However, home remedies can often provide relief in the meantime.